esl/MongooseIM/doc/developers-guide/domain_management.md

 It must provide the following interfaces:
 - Init - should accept the list of initial domain/host\_type pairs provided in config file and the list of host\_types that can be used for dynamic insertion.
-  Any of these lists can be empty, initial list of domain/host\_type pair can have some unique host\_types not mentioned in in the host\_types list.
+  Any of these lists can be empty, initial list of domain/host\_type pairs can have some unique host\_types not mentioned in the host\_types list.
-  The component must be initialised by the main MIM supervisor (for initial implementation it can be initialised with empty lists) Implemented in `mongoose_domain_api:init(Pairs)`.
+  The component must be initialised by the main MIM supervisor.
+  Implemented in `mongoose_domain_api:init(Pairs)`.
 - Insert - adding new domain/host\_type pair.
   This function must be **idempotent**, it must return success on attempt to insert the existing data, but it must fail if ETS already has the domain name associated with another host type.
-  Only host types provided during init are allowed!
-Domain names must be valid!
   Implemented in `mongoose_domain_api:insert_domain(Domain, HostType)`.
 - Remove - This function must be idempotent. this function deletes existing domain/host\_type pairs.
-  It must be impossible to delete domain/host\_type pairs specified on init of the component!
+  It must be impossible to delete domain/host\_type pairs specified on init of the component.
   Implemented in `mongoose_domain_api:delete_domain(Domain)`.
 - Get host type by domain.
   Implemented in `mongoose_domain_api:get_host_type(Domain).`.